-'A piece of flying Italy flying around the world': The rise and fall of Alitalia
+'A piece of flying Italy around the world': The rise and fall of Alitalia

 Ahmad Al-Rubaye/AFP/Getty Images

 Alitalia took pride in Italian style and food.
-Flight attendants in the 1950's were dressed in elegant uniforms designed by couture house Sorelle Fontana.
-In later years an impressive roster including Delia Biagiotti, Alberto Fabiani, Renato Balestra and even Giorgio Armani have created stylish outfits and comfortable seats.
+Flight attendants in the 1950s were dressed in elegant uniforms designed by couture house Sorelle Fontana.
+In later years an impressive roster including Delia Biagiotti, Alberto Fabiani, Renato Balestra and even Giorgio Armani created stylish outfits and comfortable seats.

 The hot Italian cuisine served on board at times made the company a favorite among international travelers.
 The duty free sold luxury Italian perfumes, watches, scarves and ties.
 Back in more unenlightened times, husbands returning from a long-haul flight would bring their wives the latest boutique item.